RetroDECK/ES-DE/USERGUIDE-DEV.md

 Multiple languages are supported by ScreenScraper, and this affects translations of game genres and game descriptions.
 As the option name implies this is the preferred language only as not all games have had their metadata translated.
 Unfortunately some less used languages have quite few games translated, but hopefully this will improve over time as there's an ongoing community effort to make more translations.
 If the preferred language is not available for a game, ES-DE will fall back to using the English metadata.

+**Automatic retries on error**

+How many times to automatically retry scraping if an error is encountered, from 1 to 10 tries.

+**Retry attempt timer**

+How long to wait between each scraper retry, from 1 to 30 seconds.

 **Overwrite files and data**

 Affects both overwriting of metadata as well as actual game media files on the filesystem.
 Even with this option disabled, metadata entries which are set to their default values will be populated by the scraper.
 In other words, this option only affects overwriting of previously scraped data, or data manually entered via the metadata editor.
 Game names are considered as set to their default values if either corresponding to the physical game file on disk minus the extension (e.g. the entry _Commando_ if the file is named _Commando.zip_), or for arcade games if corresponding to the MAME names as defined in the bundled mamenames.xml.
 Note that this setting does not affect generated miximages, that is instead controlled by the setting _Overwrite miximages (scraper/offline generator)_ found in the miximage settings menu.